racket/racket/racket/src/README.txt

  requires GNU Make if no installed "libffi" is detected.
 If the build fails with another variant of `make`, please try using GNU Make.

- After `make install`, the Racket installation is still more "minimal" than a "Minimal Racket" distribution, because it does not have the "racket-lib" package installed.
+ When building from a Git clone, after `make install`, the Racket installation is still more "minimal" than a "Minimal Racket" distribution, because it does not have the "racket-lib" package installed.
 Consider adding that package with

    raco pkg install -i racket-lib